MR901/posts/README.md

 - **Gem or dependency errors**: run `bundle update`, then `bundle install`.
 - **Ruby version mismatch**: ensure your local Ruby matches the Gemfile requirements (Ruby 3.x recommended).
 - **Port already in use**: `bundle exec jekyll serve -P 4001`.
+- **Pages not rendering locally**:
+  - Ensure you are opening `http://127.0.0.1:4000/posts` (matches `_config.yml` `baseurl: "/posts"`).
+  - Or serve with `--baseurl ""` to preview at root.
+  - Make sure every post has valid front matter (`---` at top) and correct filename `YYYY-MM-DD-title.rst`.
+  - Clear cache and rebuild: `bundle exec jekyll clean && bundle exec jekyll serve`.
+  - Run with `--trace` for detailed error logs.
+  - For RST, verify the converter plugin loads (files under `_plugins/jekyll-rst/`) and that the `RbST` gem is installed.
 - **Theme files location**: `bundle info --path jekyll-theme-chirpy`.

 ## Documentation and Links